16 Small Business Ideas and How to Find Yours

 A small business owner can benefit from a strong desire to learn, an interest in innovation, or motivation to work toward their ideas of success.
 According to Zippia, there are 33.2 million small businesses and startups in the United States as of 2023 [1]—and every one of those small businesses started with one thing: an idea.

 In this article, you'll explore 16 profitable business ideas.
 Whether you enjoy working with computers or colors, with others or alone, this list has an idea for you.
-To cap it off, you'll find tips on how to start your own business and explore cost-effective, online courses that can equip you with the skills you'll need to turn these small business ideas into your next big accomplishment.
+To cap it off, you'll find tips on how to start your own business and explore cost-effective, online courses that can equip you with the skills you'll need to turn these ideas into your next venture.

 Small business vs. side hustle

-The SBA defines a small business as “an independent business having fewer than 500 employees” [1].
-Running a small business can be a person’s full-time job, or it can be something they do in addition to another job that serves as their primary employment.
-A small business pursued on the side of another job is commonly referred to as a side hustle.
+A small business is “an independent business having fewer than 500 employees” [1].
+Running a small business can be a person’s full-time job, or it can be something they do in addition to another job that serves as their primary employment—at which point it becomes a side hustle.

 In this article, we’ll focus on small businesses that people often treat as full-time jobs.